open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ### 2.3.5 Compile and deploy ffmpeg with libfdk_aac {#Conferencesection2_3_5}

 The default ffmpeg library used by MCU server has no libfdk_aac support.
-If you want to enable libfdk_aac for external stream output, please compile and deploy ffmpeg yourself with following steps:
+If you want to enable libfdk_aac for external stream output or mp4 format recording, please compile and deploy ffmpeg yourself with following steps:

    > **Note**: The libfdk_aac is designated as "non-free", please make sure you have got proper authority before using it.